nvcVincent/CoinCod-1/README.md

 Setup
 -----------------
+First we need to config our php.ini.
+Locate php.ini.
+It should be located at /xampp/php/ directory (if you are using MAMP or WAMP the location is slightly different).
+Browse to line 226 and remove the semi-colon at the beginning of short_open_tag = On so that your php can support short tags.

-First locate config.php.
-It should be at the root level of your directory.
+Next locate config.php.
+It should be at the root level of your working directory.

-Next, open the config.php with any favorite text editor of your choice to edit which ever part of the config.php for setup:
+Open the config.php with any favorite text editor of your choice to edit which ever part of the config.php for setup:

 	$hostname = 'enter your hostname';	--> if you are on local machine set hostname to 'localhost'
 	$dbname = 'enter your database name';